 Florida Employee Rights Lawyer

 Federal laws, Florida statutes and the constitution grant a number of rights to employees.
 These laws have evolved over the last several decades and continue to evolve.
-The Florida employee rights lawyers at Scott • Wagner and Associates offer advice to employers and employees regarding their rights and obligations in the work place.
-An lawyer who specializes in employment law is able to help navigate through the alphabet soup of employment laws.
+The Florida employee rights lawyers at Scott Law Team offer advice to employers and employees regarding their rights and obligations in the work place.
+An attorney who specializes in employment law is able to help navigate through the alphabet soup of employment laws.
 Our firm can provide you information on medical leave, the FMLA, disability law, the ADA and your right to workplace accommodations and reinstatement after illness, injury and pregnancy leaves.

 An employment handbook can also be a source of employee rights.
 Our firm will specially draft handbooks, job descriptions and policies that are narrowly tailored to your company’s unique needs.
 While the law does not require employers to have an employee handbook, creating workplace procedures helps create a positive working environment.
 Contact our Florida employee rights lawyers today.

 Employers cannot discriminate against either employees or applicants for employment.

 Florida state and federal civil rights laws protect workers from racial, sexual and other types of harassment in the workplace.
 The law prohibits discrimination on the basis of age, gender, race, nationality, sex, pregnancy, marital status, disability, sexual orientation, sexual identity and other protected characteristics.
 Certain local ordinances protect against discrimination based on sexual orientation and offer employees a procedure to complain and seek redress.